 For self-hosted KoBo, users can be created and managed in Django, but this is confusing for admins who then need to manage users on two completely different interfaces.

-I suggest we add, in the KoBo app, an easy way to:
+I suggest we add, in the KoBo web app [kpi], an easy way to:

-create users: a user (let’s call that user “super admin”) should be able to create other user accounts directly within KoBo.
+create users: a regular user should be able to create other user accounts directly within KoBo.
 This wouldn’t require an email address for each account created: it would only require a username, a password, and what permissions are granted.

 They could be an option to add an email address and require the new user to confirm that email address.
 For those accounts that don’t have an email address, password reset is don’t by the super admin.